toseefsayed/toseefsayed/README.md

 - Git Bash
 - Github
 - Scilab
-- Microsoft Applications
+- Microsoft Office Applications
-- Google Applications.
+- Google Suite Applications

 ### Work Experience:
 **1**.
 Worked as Data Analytics and Visualization Intern for a month at Takenmind Organization as part of Global Internship